Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships: Introduction

 A crucial tool we use in analysing our ship wakes is the spectrogram, which is a heat map in the time-frequency domain that visualises what wave frequencies are prominent at a certain point in space as the ship travels by \citep{Pethiyagoda2017,Torsvik2015}.
 In particular, we utilise a wave elevation signal from a fixed sensor and apply short-time Fourier transforms to the signal to extract the frequencies of interest.
-This type of spectrogram analysis is interesting as it has the potential for providing meaningful information about the root cause of components of the wave pattern, help track the cause of shoreline erosion in a shipping channel, monitor unauthorised fishing vessels, and also could in the future lead to tools to back-calculate information about ship hulls that create waves, such as the ship's location, its speed and hull shape.
-While in recent years some progress has been made on using spectrograms to study ship wakes and these applications \citep{Didenkulova2013,li2021,luo2022,Pethiyagoda2017,Pethiyagoda2018,Pethiyagoda2021,Ratsep20,Ratsep20b,Ratsep2021,safty20,sheremet13,Torsvik2015}, no previous research has ever properly addressed how wave interference manifests itself in the time-frequency domain, nor how well minimal pressure models can be calibrated to produce very similar time-frequency responses to more complicated models that take the hull shape into account.
+This type of spectrogram analysis is interesting as it has the potential for a number of significant applications, including: providing meaningful information about the root cause of the components of the wave pattern; to help track the cause of shoreline erosion in a shipping channel by attributing environmental damage to certain wave frequencies; and to facilitate the monitoring of unauthorised fishing vessels.
+Further, importantly, the methodologies that arise from spectrogram analysis of ship wakes could in the future lead to tools to back-calculate information about ship hulls that create waves, such as the ship's location, its speed and hull shape.
+While in recent years some progress has been made on using spectrograms to study ship wakes and these applications \citep{Didenkulova2013,Liang2022,li2021,Luo2022,Pethiyagoda2017,Pethiyagoda2018,Pethiyagoda2021,Ratsep2020,Ratsep2020b,Ratsep2021,Safty2020,sheremet13,Torsvik2015}, no previous research has ever properly addressed how wave interference manifests itself in the time-frequency domain, nor how well minimal pressure models can be calibrated to produce very similar time-frequency responses to more complicated models that take the hull shape into account.